AI-Generated Sales Content: The Quality Problem No One's Talking About

 What this means for your content strategy

-The teams winning the content game in 2026 aren’t the ones producing the most content.
-They’re the ones producing content that AI can’t replicate:
+The teams winning right now aren’t the ones producing the most content.
+They’re the ones producing content that AI can’t replicate.
+And I think there are really only four categories that matter:

 AI can generate a generic case study template.
 It can’t tell the story of how Sarah at Acme Corp was skeptical about switching from Google Drive, tried Content Camel for a week, and then told her VP “we’re not going back” after the search analytics showed 15 content gaps nobody knew existed.

 Real customer stories with real names, real quotes, and real numbers are the highest-trust content you can create.
-They’re also the hardest to produce (which is why we wrote about how to actually get them made).
+They’re also the hardest to produce, which is exactly why they’re valuable (we wrote a whole piece on how to actually get them made).

 2. Opinionated analysis